Christmas gift ideas for the self-employed and freelancers

 4. This Freelance Life planner, organiser and diary, Shari Black, £13.99

 This planner, which is the size of a school textbook, is a fantastic gift for the freelancer who needs to get a bit more organised.
 The diary/planner/life organiser is split into daily, weekly, and monthly pages, with goal setting and tracking at every step.
 The best part about this planner for me is the invoice tracking at the back of the planner.
 Never forget to chase a late payment again!

-IPSE Essentials annual membership is the perfect gift for someone new to freelancing who might just need a helping hand, and now you can purchase IPSE membership as a gift card.
-For just £72 (usually £90), not only will you show them that you support their career, but you’ll also give them access to tax and legal helplines, discounted business insurance, IPSE partner offers and so much more.
+IPSE annual membership is the perfect gift for someone new to freelancing who might just need a helping hand.
+Starting from £99, not only will you show them that you support their career, but you’ll also give them access to tax and legal helplines, discounted business insurance, IPSE partner offers and so much more.
 They’ll also receive guides, contract templates and webinars to help them get started in self-employment.

 Gifts for the seasoned self-employed worker

 1. Survival Skills for Freelancers, Sarah Townsend £14.95